-Ed Winship Musculoskeletal Physiotherapist, Practice PrincipalB.Sc(Physio), Master of Manual TherapyTitled Member of the Australian Physiotherapy Association (MAPA, MPAA)
+Ed Winship APA Titled Musculoskeletal Physiotherapist, Practice PrincipalB.Sc(Physio), Master of Manual TherapyTitled Member of the Australian Physiotherapy Association (MAPA, MPAA)

 Ed is the practice Principal of Belmont City Physiotherapy Clinic.
 He first graduated from Curtin University in 1995 and has worked extensively in private practice across a broad spectrum of clinical arenas.
 He has a Masters Degree in Manual Therapy from the University of Western Australia and is a titled member of the APA (Manipulative / Musculoskeletal Physiotherapist).
 He has wide ranging experience in the treatment of musculoskeletal disorders, work related and compensable injuries, and has worked directly with various sporting teams at both amateur and elite level.

 Ed enjoys passing on his knowledge to both patients and younger Physios alike, and has over the years been a Clinical Tutor for students of the Master of Clinical Physiotherapy program at Curtin University.
 He has a special interest in neck pain and headaches, lower limb biomechanical issues, and spinal pain.
 When he isn’t busy looking after everyone else, he is a keen cyclist and dabbles in the occasional triathlon for a bit of fun, so it should come as no surprise that he has a further interest in cycling related injuries.
 Ed loves travelling (when he can get away!) and spending time with his twin daughters.